rackerlabs/technical-blog/_posts/2015-09-22-engineering-managed-cassandra-with-rackspace-and-dse.md

     Correct fits start in the 8 core 64G range for lighter workloads and dialing memory up to 256G if search is required.

-    We created a [Reference Architecture](http://127.0.0.1:4000/blog/engineering-managed-cassandra-with-rackspace-and-dse/assets/ReferenceArchitectureCassandrav1.docx.pdf) "Reference Architecture") to explain at a high level some common infrastructure layouts for your DSE deployment at Rackspace.
+    We created a Reference Architecture to explain at a high level some common infrastructure layouts for your DSE deployment at Rackspace.

     We have templated some layouts (shown below) which are horizontally scalable to accommodate ongoing growth.
 These layouts come with standard hardware configurations designed to fit a wide range of use cases.
 Here are a couple examples: